The Harsh Business Realities of Peek-a-Boo

 Personalizing software

-When you buy via PayPal, you will receive an email with a subject like “Receipt for your Payment to Clarkwood Software, LLC.”
+When you buy via PayPal, you will receive an email with a subject like “Receipt for your Payment to Clarkwood Software.”
 This is the confirmation that your payment has been received and accepted.
 This usually happens within an hour.
 (A copy of this message is emailed to us at Clarkwood Software, so we are notified simultaneously.)

 Some email servers are very strict in their spam-prevention policies, and we’ve heard reports that legitimate email can be rejected from too-strict servers.
-Please ensure that your email will accept messages (“whitelist”) from clarkwood.com (for the “Peek-a-Boo Personalization Key” message).
+Please ensure that your email will accept messages (“whitelist”) from clarkwood.com (for the “License Key” message).
 Email is how we prefer to communicate, so it’s very important for it to work!